donadigo/TMTrackNN/README.md

 * Keras
 * python-lzo (through pip)
 * numpy
-* Not required: Gtk+3 and GLib for track visualization
+* Not required: pygame or Gtk+3 and GLib for track visualization

 ## Dataset
 This repo doesn't contain the dataset itself used to train the models in the `models/` directory as it is unusual to provide entire datasets with code in one repo.
 There is however a preprocessed version of the dataset used in the `data/train_data.pkl` file that you can use for futher training.